s10023/johnny-moon-trader-bot/README.md

 ### 4. Configure your coins

-Edit `config/coins.json` to define each symbol’s leverage and stop-loss percent.
+Edit `config/coins.json` to define each symbol's leverage and stop-loss percent.

 ```json
 {